rawlph/hexagrid/docs/EntitySystemRefactoring.md

 3. **Better Maintainability**: Single source of truth for entity management
 4. **Clearer API**: Consistent patterns for entity and component usage
 5. **Easier Debugging**: Simplified code paths make issues easier to track

+## Status Update

+✅ **Completed!** The Entity Component System refactoring has been fully implemented.
+The system now features:

+- Complete component lifecycle hooks: constructor, onAttach, init, onEnable, update, onDisable, onDetach, destroy, reset
+- Component pooling for improved performance and reduced garbage collection
+- Cached entity queries for efficient entity retrieval
+- Spatial partitioning for position-based queries
+- Consistent entity and component creation patterns
+- Helper methods in the Game class for common entity operations

+See the `EntityComponentSystem.md` document for a detailed overview of the current architecture.

 ## Migration Strategy